Fyodor Dostoevsky: Political beliefs

-For all that, to place Dostoevsky politically is not that simple, but: as a Christian, he rejected atheistic socialism; as a traditionalist, he rejected the destruction of the institutions; and, as a pacifist, he rejected any violent method or upheaval led by either progressives or reactionaries.
+For all that, to place Dostoevsky politically is not simple: as a Christian, he rejected atheistic socialism; as a traditionalist, he rejected the destruction of the institutions; and, as a pacifist, he rejected any violent method or upheaval led by either progressives or reactionaries.
 He supported private property and business rights, and did not agree with many criticisms of the free market from the socialist utopians of his time.

-During the Russo-Turkish War, Dostoevsky asserted that war might be necessary if salvation were to be granted.
+During the Russo-Turkish War of 1877–1878, Dostoevsky asserted that war might be necessary if salvation were to be granted.
 He wanted the Muslim Ottoman Empire eliminated and the Christian Byzantine Empire restored, and he hoped for the liberation of Balkan Slavs and their unification with the Russian Empire.

+Historian Richard Pipes placed Dostoevsky as being firmly in the tradition of Russian Conservatism describing Crime and Punishment, The Brothers Karamazov, and Demons as political novels.
+Pipes was critical of Dostoevsky's politics, saying that in the ordinary sense, the author "knew little and understood less" and his political analysis going little beyond xenophobia and "crude" jingoism.
+Instead it was in Dostoevsky's understanding of the "psychological implications of radicalism" that his greatness lay.

 Ethnic beliefs

 Many characters in Dostoevsky's works, including Jews, have been described as displaying negative stereotypes.
 In an 1877 letter to Arkady Kovner, a Jew who had accused Dostoevsky of antisemitism, he replied with the following:"I am not an enemy of the Jews at all and never have been.
 But as you say, its 40-century existence proves that this tribe has exceptional vitality, which would not help, during the course of its history, taking the form of various Status in Statu ... how can they fail to find themselves, even if only partially, at variance with the indigenous population – the Russian tribe?"

-Dostoevsky held to a Pan Slavic ideology that was conditioned by the Ottoman occupations of Eastern Europe.
-In 1876, the Slavic populations of Serbia and Bulgaria rose up against their Ottoman overlords, but the rebellion was put down.
+Dostoevsky held to a Pan-Slavic ideology that was conditioned by the Ottoman occupations of Eastern Europe.
+In 1876, the Slavic populations of modern-day South-Eastern Serbia outside of the Principality of Serbia (independent since 1868) and of the region of Bulgaria rose up against their Ottoman overlords, but the rebellion was put down.
 In the process, an estimated 12,000 people were killed.
-In his diaries, he scorned Westerners and those who were against the Pan Slavic movement.
+In his diaries, he scorned Westerners and those who were against the Pan-Slavic movement.
 This ideology was motivated in part by the desire to promote a common Orthodox Christian heritage, which he saw as both unifying as well as a force for liberation.